 -

-Dead batteries – This accounts for over 90% of LG remote issues.
-Either the batteries are drained or were incorrectly installed.
+Dead batteries: accounts for over 90% of cases.
+Either drained or installed backwards.

 -